 It is essential to do a technical test with the “external” board member a few days prior to defending the thesis.

 The chair of the panel opens the session by welcoming the attendees and presenting the thesis defence.

-The PhD candidate has 45 to 60 minutes to present the thesis.
+The PhD candidate has about 30-40 minutes to present the thesis.

 Each member of the panel has 20-30 minutes to ask questions.

 The PhD candidate answers the suggested questions.

 The chair of the panel asks the audience if any other Doctor wishes to ask a question.